webiny/docs.webiny.com/docs/deep-dive/architecture/security-service.md

 4. The client then submits the token to the **(D) Security service**.

-5. The **Security service** verifies the Cognito token and check that the user is valid in the **(E) Database**.
+5. The **Security service** verifies the Cognito token and checks that the user is valid in the **(E) Database**.

 6. If the user is valid, a Webiny JWT token is returned back to the client.
-The client then uses this token on all requests to the Webiny API.
+The client then uses this token on all subsequent requests to the Webiny API.